archivesspace/tech-docs/src/content/docs/architecture/database.md

 ---
 title: Database
+description: Describes the structure of the ArchivesSpace database, including a breakdown between the main, supporting, subrecord, relationship, enumerations, user-setting-permissions, job, and system tables.
+It also breaks down the specific fields present in the different tables.
 ---

 The ArchivesSpace database stores all data that is created within an ArchivesSpace instance.
 As described in other sections of this documentation, the backend code - particularly the model layer and `ASModel_crud.rb` file - uses the `Sequel` database toolkit to bridge the gap between this underlying data and the JSON objects which are exchanged by the other components of the system.